 2. A New Hope (1977)

 The unbridled, uncomplicated joy imparted from A New Hope to viewers is a force in its own right.
 Sure, there might be technically “better” films out there (just one in this list) but do they have a blue elephant playing a catchy tune in an intergalactic dive bar?
 No. Do they have hairstyles inspired by European pastry dishes?
 Absolutely not.
 This was the film that started it all, that carved out the special place in many a film-goer's heart for the franchise.
-A new hope was also brought to female sci fi fans, thanks to Princess Leia mixing a banging outfit with blaster prowess and scintillating put-downs.
-She did a better job of rescuing herself than the boys did, and when the bad guys blew up her entire planet she didn’t even cry.
+A New Hope was also brought to female sci-fi fans, thanks to Princess Leia mixing a banging outfit with blaster prowess and scintillating put-downs.
+She did a better job of rescuing herself than the boys did.

 1. The Empire Strikes Back (1980)